Azure-Samples/active-directory-b2c-android-native-appauth/README.md

 ## Questions & Issues

 Please file any questions or problems with the sample as a github issue.
-You can also post on Stackoverflow with the tag `azure-ad-b2c`.
+You can also post on [StackOverflow](https://stackoverflow.com/questions/tagged/azure-ad-b2c) with the tag `azure-ad-b2c`.

 This sample was built and tested with the Android Virtual Device Manager on versions 23-24 using Android Studio 2.2.3.